Xantios/cockpit-docker/README.md

 ## License
 Cockpit is licensed under the GNU Lesser general public license.
-So im stuck with that. https://github.com/cockpit-project/cockpit/blob/master/COPYING
+So I'm stuck with that. https://github.com/cockpit-project/cockpit/blob/master/COPYING

 ## Why the fork?